Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

     	5) I want to be able to navigate through the website easily, and be prompted where necessary to either contact the site creators (and service vendor) or make a booking easily if I choose to.
-        	-	From experience with people of an elder generation, the carousel beneath the banner image is very important for ease of navigation.
+        	-	From experience with people of an older generation, the carousel beneath the banner image is very important for ease of navigation.
-            The developer has had feedback from numerous people of an elder generation that they still are not used to navigating through the burger icon.
+            The developer has had feedback from numerous people of an older generation that they still are not used to navigating through the burger icon.
             The carousels also allow for growth within the business - as new tours are developed and marketed, each carousel can be replaced with what is currently the biggest seller, or most appealing tour.
 Accordingly, this allows for the navigation menu (whether as an icon, or as a text menu) to grow, into possible subsections or destinations (for example, half day tours, full day tours, private tours, shore excursions for cruise ship passengers…)
-        	-	The buttons in the Call-to-Action on the home page allows the customer to note the offer code by pressing the Discount Code button, find out more
+        	-	The buttons in the Call-to-Action on the home page allow the customer to note the offer code by pressing the Discount Code button, find out more
             (directs to the tour page in question, and thus this button is absent in the tour page Call-to-Action) and make a booking from the same place:
             [Call-to-Action buttons, tour pages](https://justin-sawyer.github.io/nicer-tours-ms2-with-maps-integration/documentation/user-stories-screen-shots/call-to-action-buttons-home-page.png)
         	-	From each tour page, should the user wish, the possibility to either contact the site creator or make a booking is clearly presented with bold blue buttons.